magicDGS/ReadTools/docs/walkthrough/walkthrough_data.md

 {% include note.html
 content="Click on the file name to download the file." %}
+{% include tip.html
+content="If SAM formatted reads are not available in BAM/CRAM format, please use [samtools](http://www.htslib.org/doc/samtools.html) view for conversion." %}

 <!-- Note: Try to keep the columns to 3 or 4 columns only.
 If you add 5+ columns, your table may create horizontal scrolling with